dumbmety/js-utils/README.md

 So if you can write a new utility, we're happy to join the **contributors** of this repo.

 ### Utilities List:

 1. **format-bytes:** convert bytes to a human-readable string
+2. **parse-query-string:** parse a query string into an object of key-value pairs